vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 Route Selection
 ---------------

+.. cfgcmd:: set protocols bgp <asn> parameters always-compare-med

+   This command provides to compare the MED on routes, even when they were received from different neighbouring ASes.
+Setting this option makes the order of preference of routes more defined, and should eliminate MED induced oscillations.

 .. cfgcmd:: set protocols bgp <asn> parameters bestpath as-path confed

    This command specifies that the length of confederation path sets and